bearei/fec4-product-options/README.md

-# HRR36 FEC Team 4 - Product Options
+# Product Options Service for a site that sells outdoor recreational equipment

-This repo includes the Product Options service of Team 4's Front End Capstone project.
+This service displays each product’s details and its selection of variations - which includes title, brand, shipment, type of color, size

 ## Related Projects